It wavers between this and Tear Jerker with Goldie, who in later Don Rosa stories is revealed to still be waiting for Scrooge, even as an old woman.

 Notably, what convinces Matilda to forgive him is that he leaps in to take a bullet for her.

 The music video for ''A Lifetime of Adventure'' off of the soundtrack album.
 The video shows Don Rosa working on the art for the cover of the album, and he looks so darn ecstatic to be working on this project.
+This was the first time (2014) he'd done commercial-level art since his last Duck story in 2006.

 Also, when Don Rosa first heard samples from the album, he cried from joy.